ihor-delta/delta/README.md

   - decision works without compliance of choice of representative and only responsible for its decisions is representative if decision was not made collectively
   - representatives can make decisions collectively and in compliance with choice where choice can't make an influence on rationality of decisions
   - temporary decisions for other representatives are possible if a representative for which is this decision is able to wait and make decisions related to the temporary decision
   - global collective decision is made of decisions of situative authorities of some problem where decisions about methods of interaction between representatives are able to change situation for better under the condition of knowledge about the situation and circumstances of representatives related to the situation by situative authorities.
-Work through @CI mechanisms
+Works through @CI mechanisms
+  - final collective decision can be made only after complience with other situative authorities where their choice do not affect a decision.
+Final decision can't be made for situation of global problem by the principle of "fractal globality"

 ## Freedom Of Society
 - limit of influence, money, and power for one representative of mankind, enough to satisfy his/her needs and stay responsable according to his/her responsebilities and duties